Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

 ### generate_password() static method:

+The method generates a secure password based on entropy, it ensures that is cryptographically secure and hard to crack, while more characters in the password, security grows.

 The method has 4 parameters:
 + length:
-It must be a positive integer \(do not exist decimal or negative passwords), it is recommended to be 8 or greater numbers.
+It is the length of the password, it must be a positive integer \(do not exist decimal or negative passwords), it is recommended to be 8 or greater numbers.
 It is not defined by default.
 + use_uppercase:
 It is a boolean value, it is true by default.
 This means that is allowed to have at least 1 uppercase letter in the password, it may be more than 1.